 Cats Need Claws

-Scratching is a natural and necessary behavior for cats, keeping nails and paws healthy while also stretching the body and working off excess energy.
+Scratching is a natural and necessary behavior for cats.
+This behavior keeps nails and paws healthy while also stretching the body and working off excess energy.
 Additionally, when cats scratch an object, scent glands on the paws help establish a presence in the home, improving confidence and enhancing the feeling of comfort in the physical surroundings.

 The best option is to use scratching tools.
 Place scratching posts or scratching boards in areas where you spend a lot of time.
 This way, your cat can create a presence in the home and positively share your favorite spaces with you.
 If you notice your cat continues to scratch in an unwanted area, work with that knowledge and offer a positive scratching option next to or near the established scratching spot.